unional/typescript-blackbook/style-guide/markdown.md

 Here is a complete reference of most common syntax: https://daringfireball.net/projects/markdown/syntax

-### General
+### Sentence
 - One sentence per line.
 Except in list.

   > Why?
-One sentence per line improves readability when the file is read in raw format.
+One sentence per line improves readability in raw format.
-  > You need to insert blank lines for paragraph anyway.
+  > You need to insert blank line for paragraph anyway.

   ```
   // bad